 Now The Smurfs are the latest in a long line of cartoon properties to be given live-action resurrections on the big screen, following the likes of The Flintstones (1994), George of the Jungle (1997), Mr Magoo (1997), Dudley Do-Right (1999), Inspector Gadget (1999), The Adventures of Rocky and Bullwinkle (2000), Josie and the Pussycats (2001), Scooby-Doo (2002), Fat Albert (2004), Alvin and the Chipmunks (2007), Transformers (2007), Underdog (2007), Speed Racer (2008), Dragonball: Evolution (2009), The Last Airbender (2010), Yogi Bear (2010) and Jem and the Holograms (2015).

 The Smurfs comes from Raja Gosnell, a director who has made various mainstream fare such as Home Alone 3 (1997), Never Been Kissed (1999), Big Mommas House (2000) and Yours, Mine and Ours (2005).
 Since the 00s, Gosnell has become almost exclusively a director of light fantasy entertainment.
 He has previously ventured into live-action cartoon adaptations with the film version of Scooby-Doo and its sequel Scooby Doo 2: Monsters Unleashed (2004), as well as made another talking animals film with the incredibly irritating Beverly Hills Chihuahua (2008).
-The Smurfs is a co-production with Sony Pictures Animation, a company that has been on the rise in the last few years, having also made Monster House (2006), Open Season (2006), Surfs Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012) and the Aardman collaborations Arthur Christmas (2011) and The Pirates!
+The Smurfs is a co-production with Sony Pictures Animation, a company that has been on the rise in the last few years, having also made Monster House (2006), Open Season (2006), Surfs Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012), The Emoji Movie (2017) and the Aardman collaborations Arthur Christmas (2011) and The Pirates!
 Band of Misfits (2012).

 The film keeps reasonably close faith to The Smurfs (or at least the Hanna-Barbera version) although the Smurfs do look a little unnerving rendered in big screen detail with texturing added to their blue skin features.
 The film pays obeisance to the original Smurfs during the scene where Neil Patrick Harriss Google search turns up the fact that they came from Belgium and were originally called Les Schtroumpfs, while the book of spells they leaf through is said to be by original creator Peyo whose photo is displayed in the frontispiece and also contains what look like some of the panels from the original comic-strips.
 These Smurfs are perhaps slightly more self-aware than their original counterparts with some wry dialogue about their habit for replacing every adjective with smurf and how annoying their la-la-la song is.
 There is still peculiarly only one girl Smurf insultingly her character arc throughout the course of the film is to discover fashion, how to look good and realise that she can wear a range of dresses.